-A couple days ago, I was alone in my car driving to a meeting and listening to a live worship album.
+A couple of days ago, I was alone in my car driving to a meeting and listening to a live worship album.
 This really powerful, anthemic song started playing and I started singing, swept up in the song.
 At one point in the song, the lead singer yells out, "Lift up a shout of praise!" and then THOUSANDS of voices began shouting and praising and crying out to God.
-It was one of those moments in worship when all the hairs on your head stand up, you get covered in goose bumps, and it's overwhelming to hear all of those people completely abandoning their sense of pride, their self image, their awareness of self all because of the presence of God.
-They knew he was near and they couldn't help but to shout praise.
+It was one of those moments in worship when all the hairs on your head stand up, you get covered in goosebumps, and it's overwhelming to hear all of those people completely abandoning their sense of pride, their self-image, their awareness of self all because of the presence of God.
+They knew he was near and they couldn't help but shout praise.

 I took a deep breath and let out my loudest scream.
 It was painfully loud in the confines of my car, but I screamed until all the air left my lungs.
 Immediately, the joy of the Lord swept over me and I was laughing and crying.
 I looked over to the empty passenger seat and I knew God was sitting in that car with me.
 He was laughing and crying along with me.
 I didn't just obey the Lord, I blessed the Lord.